Understanding how LUSID calculates derived property values

 concat(units, ' in instrument ', Properties[Instrument/default/Name], ' at a cost of ', cost.amount)

-We might examine the Portfolio Management > Holdings dashboard for a particular portfolio and see the following:
+We might examine the Portfolio Management > Holdings dashboard configured to show this derived property for a particular portfolio and see the following result:

 If By tax lots were enabled, we might see a breakdown of individual transactions:

-Right-click on any derived property value and choose Explain to understand how LUSID calculates a derived property value:
+You can right-click on any derived property value and choose Explain to understand how LUSID calculated it:

 You can audit the calculation in either Graph view: